Esri/ember-cli-amd/README.md

 # Ember-cli-esrijs

 This addon will dynamically modify `loader.js` to allow it to work in parallel with a separate AMD loader.
-*Based on the work of Jack Rowlingson to hack the parallel use of Dojo loader and ember-cli loader.*
+*Based on the work of [Jack Rowlingson](https://github.com/jrowlingson) to hack the parallel use of an AMD loader and ember-cli loader.*

 ## Installation

 * `git clone` this repository
 * `npm install`
 * `bower install`

-## Warning
-This addon will cause the ember debug tools in Chrome to error on first load.
-A refresh of the page should allow them to load.
-Unfortunately those debug tools use the ember `define` and `require`, but the addon needs to override them to enable AMD support.

 ## Usage
 Provide a list of packages that will be loaded via an AMD loader such as RequireJS or Dojo.
 You can also provide the source for the loader.